 Nautilus has updated its key worker exemption from mandatory quarantine and proof of negative Covid-19 test documentation, used by seafarers on arrival in the UK.

-Produced by the Union and the UK Chamber of Shipping, the guidance certifies that Seamen and Masters, Maritime Pilots and Inspectors and Surveyors of ships are exempted from mandatory quarantine and pre-arrival testing measures.
+Produced by the Union and the UK Chamber of Shipping, the guidance certifies that Seamen and Masters, Maritime Pilots and Inspectors and Surveyors of ships are exempted from mandatory quarantine and pre-arrival testing measures, including from Red List countries, in England, Wales and Northern Ireland.

-The exemptions apply regardless of whether the individual is arriving in the UK for the purposes of crew change, shore leave or returning home on leave.
+The exemptions apply regardless of whether the individual is arriving for the purposes of crew change, shore leave or returning home on leave.

-It is designed to be shown to UK Border Force when a seafarer arrives in the UK and is based on guidance published by the UK government in January 2021.
+It is designed to be shown to UK Border Force when a seafarer arrives in England, Wales and Northern Ireland and is based on guidance published March 2021.

 The letter can be used alongside evidence of employment such as: